jletey/PoBT/README.md

-# A Study of Transcription and Its Effects
+# A Study of Transcription and Its Affects